-Talbot’s photographs cover so many areas of interest that we have enlisted the aid of volunteer specialists in a number of areas.
-This permits more intensive investigation of geographical and topical subjects than we could do on our own and we thank them.
+Talbot’s photographs cover so many areas of interest that we enlisted the aid of volunteer specialists in a number of areas.
+This permitted more intensive investigation of geographical and topical subjects than we could do on our own and the Director thanks them for their contribtions.

 If you are potentially interested in joining this crew, let us know where you are based and what your research interests are.
 In the past, Some have worked on-site in Oxford, some remotely through email.
 Prof L J Schaaf – email@example.com